Joan Sutherland Theatre, Sydney Opera House

 A co-production with the Royal Opera House and Dallas Opera.

-Running time: approximately 2 hours, including one interval.
+Running time: approximately 1 hour and 50 minutes, including one interval.

 Organised in collaboration with the Adam Mickiewicz Institute as part of the Polska Music program.